imrn/TreePyO/README.rst

   depends on the purpose and can be customized via TreePyO.testExpandRow function.

-- TreePyO.testExpandRow function is central in the sense that it may control what is/is_not shown on the tree and how.
-In its current form, it shows everything and provides some grouping:
-  Python Internals, Modules, Getters/Setters, Functions and their arguments.
+- TreePyO.testExpandRow function is central in the sense that it controls what is/is_not shown on the tree and how.
+In its current form, it shows everything and provides some grouping: Python Internals, Modules, Getters/Setters, Functions and their arguments.

 - TreePyO class inherits from Gtk.ScrolledWindow.
 You can use it like any other widget.::